joshiabj/airbnb/ReadMe.md

-1)  INSTALLATIONS
+1)INSTALLATIONS

 Python Version- 2

-The libraries installed/imported include:
+The libraries installed/imported include: -matplotlib -seaborn -re -nltk -WordCloud -sklearn
--matplotlib
--seaborn
--re
--nltk
--WordCloud
--sklearn

-2)  PROJECT MOTIVATION
+2)PROJECT MOTIVATION
 As part of the Airbnb inside initiative, this dataset describes the listing activity of home stays in Seattle, WA.